15-year-old reported missing from immigration facility

 Public records indicate the company employs around 4,500 people, and the company says it has served more than 23,000 children over the past two years.

-So far this year, they've been awarded $458.7 million in federal money to care for kids detained at the border, including children separated from their parents and minors attempting to cross the border alone.
+Southwest Key has been awarded $458.7 million in federal money to care for kids detained at the border so far this year, including children separated from their parents and minors attempting to cross the border alone.

 15-year-old reported missing from immigration facility